campbel/tilt-linkerd-demo/blog/part_2.md

   accessPolicy: deny # deny all traffic by default
 ```

-After applying this configuration, you'll immediately notice that communication between our components breaks:
+After applying this configuration, communication between our components immediately breaks with the following error:

 ```bash
 rpc error: code = PermissionDenied desc = client 192.168.194.77:57364: server: 192.168.194.70:4143: unauthorized request on route
 ```

-This error occurs due to two factors: our default `deny` accessPolicy and the lack of proper gRPC traffic labeling for Linkerd to identify and authorize requests.
+This is expected and confirms our policy is working.
+The error occurs for two reasons: we've set our default `accessPolicy` to `deny`, and we haven't yet provided the proper traffic labeling for Linkerd to identify and authorize legitimate requests.

 To resolve this issue, we need to authorize our services to connect to the new server.
 We'll follow the same pattern we used for HTTP authorization: the `foo` service will receive server-level authorization, while the `bar` service will get route-level authorization.
 Let's start with implementing authorization for `foo`.